9 min read

 — The American Academy of Pediatrics

 Kids are not immune to the stresses of life.
-In fact, diagnosis of anxiety- and behavior-related disorders in children have risen sharply in recent years2.
-These include conditions such as attention deficit disorder (ADD), attention-deficit/hyperactivity disorder (ADHD), anxiety disorder, and obsessive-compulsive disorder.
-This tells us a few things- first, as our understanding of how anxiety and behaviour disorders manifest in children grows, diagnoses rates are increasing as children who may not have previously been identified to have such disorders are diagnosed.
+Diagnosis of anxiety- and behavior-related disorders in children have risen sharply in recent years.
+These include attention deficit disorder (ADD), attention-deficit/hyperactivity disorder (ADHD), and obsessive-compulsive disorder.
+First, this tells us a few things as our understanding of how behavior disorders manifest in children grows.
+Secondly, diagnosis rates increase as children get tested and diagnosed with those disorders.
 In other words, kids today are not necessarily more stressed than kids in the past.
-However, this also tells us that kids are also more affected by anxiety and stressors than we previously thought.
-This is why as parents, we need to be vigilant in helping our kids tackle life stressors and introduce self-care into their lives from a young age.
+However, this also tells us that kids are more affected by anxiety and stressors than we previously thought.
+As parents, we need to be vigilant in helping our kids tackle life stressors and introduce self-care into their lives from a young age.

 Yes.
-Fortunately, how meditation works is to soothe the symptoms related to problematic disorders.
-Kids meditations have the same effects as adult meditations.
+Fortunately, meditation works to soothe the symptoms related to problematic disorders.
+Kids' meditations have the same effects as adult practices.
 Even short, easy meditation for beginners can have astoundingly positive effects.
-A recent study from The Journal of Positive Psychology3 found that just 15 minutes of meditation had similar positive effects to a full day off on vacation.
+A recent study from The Journal of Positive Psychology found that just 15 minutes of meditation had similar positive outcomes to a full day off on vacation.

-Guided Meditation for Kids: Either a live or recorded meditation instructor recites instructions for the meditation session.
+Guided Meditation for Kids: live or recorded guided meditation where the instructor recites instructions for the meditation session.

-Meditation for Sleep (Sleep Meditation): These meditations are softer and extra soothing.
-Often featuring a meditation with music, they are made to calm the mind and body for sleep.
+Meditation for Sleep: These meditations are softer and extra soothing.
+Often featuring a meditation with music, they calm the mind and prepare the body for sleep.

 With meditation, kids can learn:

-Many people learn how to breathe improperly (not deeply) when they are kids.
+Many people learn how to breathe improperly (not profoundly) when they are kids.
 Meditation can help teach better-breathing habits.
 A deep breath helps with focus and relaxation, which teens, children, and even young adults might not be aware of and express in their way.

 Meditation helps refocus the mind and calm frantic thoughts and jarring, stressful emotions.

 Mindfulness meditation, especially, can be beneficial in improving focus.
-That’s because it takes a substantial amount of focus to stay attentive to the present.
+That’s because it takes substantial attention and awareness to stay present.

 Often, children get keyed up with strong emotions and have no idea how to come down again.
 Meditation helps center the mind and provides a calming “cushion” for difficult emotions.
 If your child likes music, consider downloading some meditation that includes kid's music.
 Audio recording can be played before bed or in the morning as they prepare to start their day.

-If you’re looking to use meditation for kids sleep, this is an excellent idea.
-Kids bedtime meditation can help alleviate some of the issues they experience during bedtime.
+If you’re looking to use meditation for kids' bedtime, this is an excellent idea.
+Kids' bedtime meditation can help alleviate some of the issues they experience during rest.
 Many children feel too anxious, scared, or energetic to adequately ready themselves for sleep at night.
-Kids sleep meditation is the perfect remedy.
+Meditation before bed is the perfect remedy for a wandering mind.

 There is no wrong way to teach your child to meditate.
 But here are some tips:

 2. Try family meditation.
-Meditating as a family can be a wonderful experience for all family members, including kids.
+Meditating can be a wonderful experience for all family members, including kids.
 It’s a beautiful way to connect with your child and build more trust and intimacy.

 If you have never meditated before, connect with an instructor for a quick starter session.

 3. Don’t worry about the details.
-If someone giggles, moves around or gets distracted, that’s okay.
+It’s natural if someone giggles, moves around, or gets distracted and unsettled in body and mind.
 This practice is about showing up first and foremost.
 They might also fall asleep.

 You can start mindfulness meditation or short, informal meditation sessions with your kids at any time.
-Generally speaking, however, sitting meditations work best with children who are about six or older.
+Generally speaking, sitting meditations work best with six years old and older.

 Here’s a quick family meditation: Find a quiet place.
 Seat yourselves on the floor and get into a comfortable, attentive position.
 Straighten your back, and close your eyes gently.
 Set a timer for just two to five minutes.
-Focus on your breath: In … and out … in … and out… in … and out … until the timer runs out.
+Focus on taking deep breaths: In … and out … in … and out… in … and out … until the timer runs out.
 Breathing exercises are the best way to introduce kids to meditation – it gives them a point of focus and concentration.

 Yes.
 Meditation has been proven to help children focus better and be less distracted.
-This helps with attention during class and while studying.
+It helps with attention during class and while studying.
 Meditation can also improve memory and provide mental and physical support as kids learn.
 You can even teach your children to meditate on lunch breaks or before exams and tests in a school setting.